sanderslab/magellanmapper/README.md

 To ease the build process for just the SimpleElastix Python wrapper, we provide a couple build scripts:

 - Mac or Linux: Run the environment setup with `./setup_env.sh -s` to build and install SimpleElastix during setup using the `build_se.sh` script.
 SimpleElastix can also be built after envrionment setup by running this script within the environment.
 Be sure to uninstall SimpleITK from the environment (`pip uninstall simpleitk`) before installing SimpleElastix to avoid a conflict.
 Building SimpleElastix requires `cmake`, `gcc`, `g++`, and related compiler packages.
 - Windows: Run `build_se.bat` within your environment.
 See above for required Windows compiler components.
+Note that CMake 3.14 in the MSVC 2019 build tools package has not worked for us, but CMake 3.15 from the official download site has worked.

 ### Tested Platforms

-Clrbrain has been built and tested to buildon:
+Clrbrain has been built and tested to build on:

 - MacOS, tested on 10.11-10.14
 - Linux, tested on RHEL 7.4-7.5, Ubuntu 18.04